apache/apisix/docs/en/latest/plugins/body-transformer.md

   }'
 ```

-Send a request to the route with `name` argument:
+Send a request to the Route with `name` argument:

 ```shell
 curl -i "http://127.0.0.1:9080/anything?name=hello"